-The NFRMPO 2012 Base Year Regional Travel Demand Model (RTDM), developed for input to the emissions model, covers the Northern Subarea of the 8-Hour Ozone Nonattainment Area.
+The NFRMPO 2010 BY Land Use Allocation Model (LUAM) and the 2015 BY RTDM, developed for input to the emissions model, covers the Northern Subarea of the 8-Hour Ozone Nonattainment Area.
 Appendix C and Appendix D describe the modeling structure for the RTDM in more detail.